bombasticSlacks/Aspirant/Game/Flurry.md

 #### Multitasking
 On your turn, you may make an attack at -2 additional difficulty, and then perform a non-attack action or movement.

-#### Quick Draw
-AGI times per meditation, you can make an attack with a size 1 weapon as a free action.

 #### Head Down
 If you move during your turn, enemies suffer a -2 to hit you with ranged attacks until your next turn.